ARTICLE I MEMBERSHIP

 Reviewing the Investment Policy and proposing modification to it, as needed, to the Executive Committee.

 Ensuring implementation of the Investment Policy.

 Meeting, on at least a semiannual basis, with the portfolio manager to review the performance of the investment portfolio.

-Providing to the Executive Committee following each meeting with the portfolio manager a report summarizing the status of investments.
+Providing a report summarizing the status of investments to the Executive Committee following each meeting with the portfolio manager.

 XI.
 MEMBERSHIP COMMITTEE

 There shall be a membership committee of seven members; four of which will be appointed by the Executive Committee and three of which will be elected at the general membership meeting.
 Members will serve for a period of two years until successors are chosen.
-Elections take place in the fall.
-The purpose of the membership commiittee is to recruit faculty members to join the National AAUP.
+Elections take place in the spring.
+The purpose of the membership committee is to recruit faculty members to join the National AAUP.

 XII.
 ELECTION OF OFFICERS